andreaskoch/ga-spam-control/README.md

 ga-spam-control status
 ```

-Display the spam-control status in a parsable format:
+Display the spam-control status in a parseable format:

 ```bash
 ga-spam-control status -q